-The disciples' characterization functions in service of Mark's bios of Jesus.
-At first, they appear in a positive light as a foil for others who misunderstand and resist Jesus' mission.
-Then as their own misunderstanding and resistance grows, they become negative examples and a foil to Jesus.
-The disciples' repeated resistance enables a narrative demonstration of Jesus' identity and character, showing that Jesus is not only the Christ, but is also himself the exemplar of discipleship.
+The disciples' characterization functions in service of Mark's biography of Jesus.
+At first, they appear in a positive light as a foil for others who misunderstand and resist Jesus's mission.
+Then as their own misunderstanding and resistance grow, they become negative examples and a foil to Jesus.
+The disciples' repeated resistance enables a narrative demonstration of Jesus's identity and character, showing that Jesus not only is the Christ but also is himself the exemplar of discipleship.
 Jesus demonstrates commitment to his own mission to do the will of God, a mission that he repeatedly calls his disciples to imitate by denying themselves and taking up their cross to follow him (8:34).
-According to that mission, Jesus manifests a grasp of the integral relationship between suffering, death, and glory through three passion predictions, in which he signals the divine necessity ($\delta \epsilon \hat{i}$) for the Son of Man to suffer, die, and rise (8:31); through his prediction that he will eat and drink the fruit of the vine anew in God's kingdom after pouring out his blood for many (14:22-25); through his promise to meet the disciples in Galilee after he is struck, deserted, and raised (14:26-31); through his abandonment of his own will to God's (14:36); and through his confession to the high priest who holds Jesus's life in his hands: "I am [the Christ, the Son of the Blessed], and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven" (15:62).
+According to that mission, Jesus manifests a grasp of the integral relationship between suffering, death, and glory through three passion predictions, in which he signals the divine necessity ($\delta\epsilon$ i) for the Son of Man to suffer, die, and rise (8:31); through his prediction that he will eat and drink the fruit of the vine anew in God's kingdom after pouring out his blood for many (14:22-25); through his promise to meet the disciples in Galilee after he is struck, deserted, and raised (14:26-31); through his abandonment of his own will to God's (14:36); and through his confession to the high priest who holds Jesus's life in his hands: "I am [the Christ, the Son of the Blessed], and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven" (15:62).
 Jesus's commitment to such a mission requires faith that divine action is able to transform apparent failure of suffering and death into glory.
-The disciples manifest no similar understanding, devotion, or faith.73 Jesus becomes the example to imitate, the disciples the example to avoid rolled away, and Jesus is raised (v.
-6).74 God's powerful act in raising Jesus from the dead confirms that Jesus is the model disciple, because it vindicates the words and deeds by which he entrusted himself to God's will.
-God has now acted to transform apparent failure in bringing glory from suffering and death.75 Yet like the disciples before them, the women at the tomb fail to grasp the logic of suffering, dying, and rising that informed Jesus's words and deeds and, therefore, they fail to comprehend God's powerful, transforming act.
-Although they raise our expectations by risking their safety to be present at the crucifixion - albeit at a distance - the women quickly join their shameful brothers in abandoning Jesus (cf. 14:50, 52).
-The flight and fear of the women function to bind their action to the preceding action of the men, so that the ending does not simply report an event, but provides an account of human failure.76
+The disciples manifest no similar understanding, devotion, or faith.
+65 Jesus becomes the example to imitate, the disciples the example to avoid.

+The pattern of imitation between and juxtaposition of Jesus and the disciples both highlights Jesus's exemplary discipleship and prepares the audience for the empty tomb account.
+Jesus's absence as a character in 16:1-8 puts divine action on display.
+The darkness that had covered the earth is dispelled, the stone is rolled away, and Jesus is raised (v.
+6).
+66 God's powerful act in raising Jesus from the dead confirms that Jesus is the model disciple, because it vindicates the words and deeds by which he entrusted himself to God's will.
+God has now acted to transform apparent failure in bringing glory from suffering and death.
+67 Yet, like the disciples before them, the women at the tomb fail to grasp the logic of suffering, dying, and rising that informed Jesus's words and deeds and, therefore, they fail to comprehend God's powerful, transforming act.
+Although they raise our expectations by risking their safety to be present at the crucifixion-albeit at a distance-the women quickly join their shameful brothers in abandoning Jesus (cf. 14:50, 52).
+The flight and fear of the women bind their action to the preceding action of the men, so that the ending does not simply report an event but provides an account of human failure.
+68